Vladimir Zhirinovsky: Putin-era political career

 Zhirinovsky campaigned in the 2000 presidential election.
 His party's fortunes stabilised, and in the 2003 legislative election, LDPR had a vote share of 11.7%, which was nearly double of its vote share in the 1999 election.

 Zhirinovsky in 2004 handing out money to random passers-by.

 In 2004, Zhirinovsky declined to be nominated by LDPR, leaving that role to Oleg Malyshkin, who received 2% support from voters.

 Zhirinovsky campaigned in the 2008 presidential election, promising a "police state" with summary executions.

 Zhirinovsky campaigned again in the 2012 presidential election.
 On 6 February 2012, Zhirinovsky released a 30-second election video on the Internet that featured him on a sleigh harnessed to a black donkey representing the country.
 The video received mostly negative reactions from Russian users.
 Organizations including People for the Ethical Treatment of Animals (PETA) and the World Society for the Protection of Animals (now known as World Animal Protection), as well as Russian animal rights activists, accused Zhirinovsky of cruelty to animals.
 He responded by saying that similar treatment is common in the Arab world and that the donkey had been treated "better than many people".

 On 12 September 2014, Zhirinovsky was sanctioned by the UK government in relation to actively supporting the use of Russian Armed Forces in Ukraine and annexation of Crimea.

-Zhirivinsky campaigned for president for a final time in the 2018 presidential election.
+Zhirinovsky campaigned for president for a final time in the 2018 presidential election.